MandyZChen/srez/README.md

 # How it works

-In essence the architecture is a DCGAN where the input to the generator network is the 16x16 image rather than a multinomial gaussian distribution.
+In essence the architecture is a generative adversarial networks (GANs) where the input to the generator network is the 16x16 image rather than a multinomial gaussian distribution.

 In addition to that the loss function of the generator has a term that measures the L1 difference between the 16x16 input and downscaled version of the image produced by the generator.